artem-ogre/CDT/README.md

 # CDT: Constrained Delaunay Triangulation

-### Please ★ this repository if it helped.
-This means a lot to the authors :)

-C++ implementation of constrained Delaunay triangulation (CDT)
+Numerically robust C++ implementation of constrained Delaunay triangulation (CDT)
-- numerically robust (uses robust geometric predicates)
+- numerically robust: uses robust geometric predicates
-- header-only (default)
-- using as compiled library is possible by defining `CDT_USE_AS_COMPILED_LIBRARY`
+- can be consumed as header-only (default) or compiled (if `CDT_USE_AS_COMPILED_LIBRARY` is defined)
 - permissively-licensed (MPL-2.0)
 - compatible with C++03
 - cross-platform: tested on Windows and Linux

+### Please ★ this repository if it helped.
+This means a lot to the authors :)

 ### Table of Contents
 - [Description](#description)